Birth Justice for Black Women

 Representation matters.
 We aim to train and hire women from the community to serve their communities.
 As a result we improve health care outcomes and contribute to the economic growth and development of black women.

 Collaboration and partnerships

 We are stronger together.
 We value working with other organizations that share mutual goals.
 Aligning our mission with other organizations enhances our work and increases access and support to like communities in need.
 We value the mutual sharing of skills and experiences between our organization and our partners.
-We believe a more significant impact came be made through the collaboration and the sharing of resources.
+We believe a more significant impact can be made through collaboration and the sharing of resources.

 Implicit bias and racism lead to poor outcomes